Safety advice for travelling in Portugal

 Ferry services connect mainland Portugal to the islands of Madeira and the Azores, as well as providing coastal connections along the Algarve.
 Regular ferries also operate across the Tagus River in Lisbon and provide scenic transportation options.

 An International Driving Permit (IDP) allows you to legally drive vehicles in Portugal, especially when renting cars.
-To drive in Portugal, travellers need an International Driving Permit (IDP) alongside their valid license for optimal security and rental car access.
+To drive in Portugal, travellers need an International Driving Permit (IDP) alongside their valid licence for optimal security and rental car access.
 IDPs can be obtained in Australia before departure.
-Ensure you carry your IDP, Australian driver's license, and rental vehicle insurance at all times.
+Ensure you carry your IDP, Australian driver's licence, and rental vehicle insurance at all times.

 Fast Cover’s Rental Vehicle Excess Benefit